Tattoo Apprenticeships: How to Get One and Why You Need It

 No tattoo artist wants to teach you to draw.
 They can only teach you to tattoo.
 So the purpose of your portfolio is to show them that you have the artistry it will take to succeed.

-(By the way, in most states, you'll also need to be at least 18 years old, and in many places you'll need a high school diploma or a GED certificate.)
+(By the way, in most states, you'll also need to be at least 18 years old, and in many places, you'll need a high school diploma or a GED certificate to tattoo legally.)

 2. Build a Portfolio

 Do not walk into a shop with a portfolio of actual tattoos you've done.
 This will probably backfire on you for several reasons:

 - You don't have any idea what you are doing, and that will be obvious to anyone who sees it.